erlemaido/data-engineering-project-2024/README.md

   * The processed .parquet files are uploaded to MinIO under the bucket.
 * dbt Transformations:
   * Verify transformed tables and reports in DuckDB.
+* MongoDB Aggregates:
+  * Audit aggregates are stored in MongoDB.

 ## Short Overview of What Happens

 This project automates the ingestion, processing, and transformation of financial data files.
 Key steps include:

-1. Downloading CSV files from public S3 bucket.
+1. Data Ingestion: Files are retrieved from a public S3 bucket
-2. Processing these files into DuckDB and Iceberg tables.
+2. Data Processing: Files are processed using DuckDB and saved into Iceberg tables.
-3. Uploading processed files to the MinIO bucket.
-4. Running dbt transformations to create a star schema for analytics.
+3. Data Transformation: dbt is used to create a star schema
+4. Processing: Spark jobs read and process data from Iceberg tables for aggregation.
+5. Data Storage: Aggregates are stored in MongoDB.
+Transformed data is archived in DuckDB for analytics.

 ## Detailed Workflow